megaz90/cloud-comp25/README.md

 4. **Winning the Game:**
    - The first player to guess the correct number wins.

-# Now that the rules are clear: Let the games begin and may the fastest player win - or the best fortune teller.
+## Now that the rules are clear: Let the games begin and may the fastest player win - or the best fortune teller.

 ## Acknowledgments

-This project was created by group CloudComp25 with the following members:
+This project was created by group CloudComp25 group with the following members:

 - team member-1
 - team member-2
 - team member-3
+- team member-4